legends2k/blog/content/note/cg_resources.md

 * [An Intro to Modern OpenGL][modern_gl] is short and sweet; it's good to understand the rendering pipeline more clearly; once again because it's very illustrative.
 For more in-depth understanding, read [A trip through the Graphics Pipeline][pipeline_trip].
 * [OpenGL on WikiBooks][wikibooks] has lot of hands-on tutorials which seem to be good too.
 * [Lighthouse 3D][lighthouse] has tutorials for most of CG ~ math, Open GL, GLSL, GLUT, writing your own light weight library for game development.
+* [The Hitchhiker’s Guide to Digital Colour][hg2dc] is a step by step guide to understand digital colour for pixel pushers

 # Math